Murder of Peter Weinberger: Kidnapping of Peter Weinberger

 Peter Weinberger was born on June 2, 1956.
-On July 4, when Peter was 32 days old, his mother, Betty Weinberger, placed him in a carriage covered with mosquito netting on the patio of their house in Westbury, New York, a town in Nassau County, and left him unattended for approximately 10 minutes.
+On July 4, when Peter was 32 days old, his mother, Betty Weinberger, placed him in a carriage covered with mosquito netting on the patio of their house at 17 Albemarle Rd.
+Westbury, New York, a town in Nassau County, and left him unattended for approximately 10 minutes.
 She returned to find that someone had pulled open the netting, taken Peter, and left a ransom note on notebook paper in green ink.
 The note read, in part:

 The note demanded that the Weinbergers leave the money next to a signpost near their house by 10 a.m. the next morning.
 Betty Weinberger's husband Morris, a wholesale pharmacist, soon returned from a car ride with their older son, two-year-old Lewis, at which point the two called Nassau police.
-Shortly afterwards, Detective Frank Abramowitz arrived at the house.
-He informed his boss, Sergeant Edward Curran, of the kidnapping, at which point Abramowitz, Curran, and the Weinbergers agreed to pay the ransom as quickly as possible to ensure Peter's safe recovery.
+Shortly afterwards, Detective Frank Abramowicz arrived at the house.
+He informed his boss, Sergeant Edward Curran, of the kidnapping, at which point Abramowicz, Curran, and the Weinbergers agreed to pay the ransom as quickly as possible to ensure Peter's safe recovery.
 The Weinbergers were of a modest income and required the financial aid of several relatives to pay the ransom.
 On Independence Day, a federal holiday in the United States, area banks were closed, so the police had to arrange for a bank to open and release money specifically for the Weinberger case.
 Detectives subsequently attached recording devices to the Weinbergers' phones.
 Meanwhile, police requested that the local press refrain from reporting on the story for 24 hours to reduce the risk of the kidnapper harming Peter.
 Nevertheless, the New York Daily News reported on the kidnapping that same evening and drew copious amounts of attention to the event.
 The next morning, a swarm of reporters and photographers had descended upon the drop-off point, likely deterring the kidnapper from returning to retrieve the money.